Protist: Osmotrophy

-Osmotrophic protists acquire soluble nutrients through membrane channels and carriers, but also through different types of pinocytosis.
-Macropinocytosis involves the folding of membrane into ruffles, which creates large (0.2 to 1.0 μm) vacuoles.
-Micropinocytosis involves smaller vesicles that are usually formed by clathrin.
-In both scenarios, the vesicles merge into a digestive vacuole or endosome where digestion takes place.
-Some osmotrophs, called saprotrophs or lysotrophs, perform external digestion by releasing enzymes into the environment and decomposing organic matter into simpler molecules that can be absorbed.
-This external digestion has a distinct advantage: it allows greater control over the substances that are allowed to enter the cell, thus minimizing the intake of harmful substances or infection.
+Osmotrophic protists absorb soluble or very small (under 0.5 μm) molecules by diffusion, membrane channels and carriers, or pinocytosis, where nutrients are engulfed into small vacuoles or endosomes.
+Some osmotrophs, known as saprotrophs or lysotrophs, perform external digestion by releasing digestive enzymes into the environment and decomposing organic matter into simpler molecules that can be absorbed, allowing finer control over substances that enter the cell and minimizing the risk of harmful substances or infection.
 Probably all eukaryotes are capable of osmotrophy, but some have no alternative of acquiring nutrients.
-Obligate osmotrophs and saprotrophs include some euglenids, some green algae, the human parasite Blastocystis, some metamonads, the parasitic trypanosomatids, and the fungus-like oomycetes and hyphochytrids.
+Obligate osmotrophs include the aphagean euglenids, some green algae, the human parasite Blastocystis, some metamonads, the parasitic trypanosomatids, and the fungus-like oomycetes and hyphochytrids.